 19. Light Painting

 If you have even the slightest artistic bone in your body, you will fall in love with light painting.
 Plan at least 2 hours one night to go out and do some night photography with a good flashlight.
 You will need to use manual mode for this, but you will have complete control over the light and how it shows up in the photo.
 Because you are experimenting, plan to retake several shots until the light appears exactly as you would like it to.
 Don’t settle for anything – you’re in control.

-If you are looking for something new to do that will jump-start your interest in photography, this is a really good technique for you to try at least twice.
+If you are looking for something new to do that will jump-start your interest in photography, this is a really good technique for you to try at least once.

 TIP: Don’t be afraid to step in front of the camera.
 As long as you keep moving and don’t shine the light at the camera or have light on you, then you’re golden.
 You won’t even appear in the photo.

 One of the best ways to get the hang of the exposure triangle is to go out and shoot light trails at night.
 In order to shoot light trails, you will need to use a tripod and long exposures.
 There is an article with tips and suggestions ranging from camera settings, scouting a location and even gear suggestions that you can read here.

 21. Collaborate with Other Photographers

 There is always a great time to be had when you’re with friends who share the same interest.
 Plan a time and place to go out with a fellow photographer friend.
 There are a lot of good things that happen when you go shooting with a friend: